 “Peeling nails are a type of split that occurs horizontally most of the time,” says Bowhill-Hayes.
 “It actually looks like lots of layers, just the same as pastry in a croissant.
 This is a classic case of severe dehydration and dryness in the nail plate.
 Just as the skin shows patches and roughness when it is dehydrated, so does the nail plate by way of flaking or peeling off.”

 So we know what they are; how do we deal with them?
 The best treatment for split nails really is prevention.
 While there are some things we can’t (and shouldn’t) avoid, like washing our hands, there are some easy steps you can take to reduce your risk of split nails.

 #2/ “Do a DIY manicure every week to maintain good nail health,” recommends Bowhill-Hayes.

-#3 / Use an acetone-free nail polish remover (acetone weakens the nail).
-Try Sienna Byron Bay Nail Polish Remover – Water Based with Soy.
+#3 / Use an acetone-free nail polish remover (as acetone weakens the nail).
+Try Sienna Byron Bay Nail Polish Remover ($32 at Sienna Byron Bay).

 #5 / When washing the dishes, cleaning the house, or doing activities that use your hands, try to wear gloves to protect the nails from chemicals, excessive water, and trauma.

 In the case it's too late and you’ve already got a split nail, don't worry; we've got you.